Clackmannanshire Council, under Section 97 of the Civic Government (Scotland) Act 1982, has the responsibility for

 The second part of a street name is normally the descriptive element and in order to ensure that new street names best reflect the design, location, layout or topographical features of the road being named, the second part of a street name will be provided by local authority officers.

 This consultation process takes an average of 2 months so developers, be it companies or individuals, should request postal addresses at the earliest opportunity.
+To this end, an application form is usually sent out with the relevant building warrant approval package where applicable

 Post codes are issued by the Royal Mail Address Development Centre after they receive notification of the official addresses from the Local Authority.